 Indicator Target Detail KPI 24 - Number of households with access to water by June 2024 100 Neither the indicator nor its target of 100 households with access to water was clearly defined during the planning process.
 The indicator did not distinguish which category of human settlement was targeted.
 Consequently, the indicator and its target were not useful for measuring and reporting on progress against the municipality's planned objectives.
-KPI 26 - Number of households with access to electricity by June 2024 100 Neither the indicator nor its target of 100 households with access to electricity was clearly_defined_during_the_planning_process.
+KPI 26 - Number of households with access to electricity by June 2024 100 Neither the indicator nor its target of 100 households with access to electricity was clearly defined during the planning process.
 The indicator did not distinguish which category of human settlement was targeted.
 Consequently, the indicator and its target were not useful for measuring and reporting on progress against the municipality's planned objectives.
 KPI 32 - Number of informal settlements with a waste service by 30 June 2024 26 Neither the indicator nor its target of 26 informal settlements with a waste service by 30 June 2024 was clearly defined during the planning process.
 The indicator did not indicate the frequency of time waste services would be rendered.
 Consequently, the indicator and its target were not useful for measuring and

-Indicator Target Detail reporting on progress against the municipality's planned objectives.
+Indicator Target Detail reporting municipality on /'s plar progress nned objectiv against /es. the